 - Contributions are generally based on a percentage of compensation.

 - The annual rate of return is based on actual returns or on an interest rate credit that is specified in the plan document.

-- Solo pensions are great for 1099 independent contractors.
+- Solo pensions are best for 1099 independent contractors.

 A One Person Plan for Independent Contractors

 Defined benefit plans do not set specific limits (see our dummies post).
 Every employee has a different limit based on certain situations.
 Age is the main limit determinant, where older employees have higher limits as they near retirement compared to younger employees.